yandex-cloud/docs/en/_tutorials/infrastructure-management/gitlab-containers.md

          {% note tip %}

-         You can use the same [service account](../../iam/concepts/users/service-accounts.md) to manage your {{ managed-k8s-name }} and its node groups.
+         You can use the same [service account](../../iam/concepts/users/service-accounts.md) to manage your {{ managed-k8s-name }} cluster and its node groups.

          {% endnote %}